As a garden pond goes into colder weather, you’ll need to carry out a few routine chores to help maintain the good health of plants and aquatic life.

-As pond water temperatures begin to drop, add BDR AUTUMN PREP, a natural, safe & beneficial bacteria to your pond.
-The Autumn Prep reduces buildup of dead leaves and organic sediment all winter long and will continue providing sustained biological activity in water temperatures under 55 degrees.
+Once the pond water temperatures has dropped, add BDR WINTER PREP, a natural, safe & beneficial bacteria to your pond.
+The Winter Prep reduces buildup of dead leaves and organic sediment all Winter long and will continue providing sustained biological activity in water temperatures under 55 degrees.
 If frozen, the bacteria will remain effective after thawing and is also effective in darker conditions (under ice & snow).
-Autumn Prep also helps to maintain a healthy immune system for your fish during the winter months and helps to jump start your pond to a healthy environment in Spring.
+Winter Prep also helps to maintain a healthy immune system for your fish during the Winter months and helps to jump start your pond to a healthy environment in Spring.

 WATER QUALITY: Testing of your water should be done in early Fall.
 If any problems exist, (high or low Ph levels, ammonia build-up, or high levels of nitrites), they can be corrected much easier before water temperatures drop.
 Partial water changes may be necessary if such problems exist and are much easier when water temperatures are above 55 degrees.
 Test kits are nice to have on hand; they are

 inexpensive and are good for many, many tests.
 We also offer complete water testing here in our store.
 Please call ahead if you can so we can explain how to properly retrieve your water sample for testing.